 Well, although it’s true that succulents are much easier to propagate than a lot of other plants, it’s been a bit of a challenge for me to propagate them in my dry Utah climate!

 In this post, I’ll show you the techniques I use to propagate succulents from leaves.
-Not all of these tips will apply to every climate–but I can tell you they’ve worked for me.
-For even more detailed propagating information, check out my ebook, The Secrets to Propagating Succulents.
+Not all of these tips will apply to every climate — but they’ve worked for me.

 How to remove a leaf for propagation

 Your succulent’s genus and species will determine what kind of cutting you can take.
 For example, most tender Sedums and some Echeverias can be propagated with either a leaf or a cutting.–though I use leaves for both.

 Aeoniums, on the other hand, only work with cuttings, which means you can’t propagate them with just a leaf.
 In other words, every variety of succulent is different–so if you’re not sure what will work, experiment (like I did) and see what happens!
 For a start, take a look at these seven succulents that I’ve found super easy to propagate.

 To take a leaf for propagation, just gently twist the leaf off the stem.
 Make sure it’s a clean pull, leaving nothing on the stem.
 In fact, it’s fine to pull of a little of the stem, too.